viplov-singh19/Backend_Mathrithms_Viplov/README.md

 # Backend_Mathrithms_Viplov

-I have used node.js and express.js for making he Restful API.
+I have used node.js and express.js for making the Restful API.
 To post data to the API i have created a post route and using postman software we can add data to the API.

 The API Runs on localhost 5001.